Quasinormal modes of gravitational perturbation for uniformly accelerated black holes: Perturbations of the spinning C-metric

 The Teukolsky equations for massless perturbations of any spin weights $ s $ can be cast into a compact form~\cite{Vagenas:2020bys, Arbey:2021jif}

 for $ s=1/2, 1, 3/2, 2 $ and

 for $ s=-1/2, -1, -3/2, -2 $. $ D, \Delta, \delta, \bar{\delta} $ are directional derivatives defined by

-And $ \Psi $'s definition is shown in Table \ref{tab:1}, where the symbols for different fields are the same as those in \cite{Teukolsky:1973ha}, except that $ H_0 , H_1 $ stand for the components $ H_{000}, H_{111} $ of the Rarita–Schwinger field~\cite{10.1063/1.528409}.
+$ \Psi $ represents the perturbation field with different spin weights.
+Its definition is shown in Table \ref{tab:1}, where the symbols for different fields are the same as those in \cite{Teukolsky:1973ha}, except that $ H_0 , H_1 $ stand for the components $ H_{000}, H_{111} $ of the Rarita–Schwinger field~\cite{10.1063/1.528409}.